KadenHuynh/ChocoPie/README.md

 ## Where to find ChocoPie:
 Chocopie can be found in the majority of asian supermarkets near you, which can include [H-Mart](https://www.hmart.com/) or [99 Ranch Market](https://www.99ranch.com/)

-### Personal Opinion:
+## Personal Opinion:
 Chocopie has been a personal favorite of mine since I was young; a snack I would buy almost any chance I would get.
-The combined taste of the marshmallow and the chocolate combines two of my favorite foods
+The combined taste of the marshmallow and the chocolate creates a heavenly flavor in your mouth.
+Even if you don't like marshmallow, there are other flavors of Chocopie available for purchase.